-This naturally occurring gas is an issue at some buildings in the High Peak.
-Where radon remediation arrangements are in place Contractors must ensure that such a system is not compromised by the work they are undertaking.
+This naturally occurring gas is an issue at some Council managed buildings in the High Peak.
+Where radon remediation arrangements are in place Contractors must ensure that such a system is not compromised by the work they are undertaking and must adhere to local control measures.